Indushekhar/beginner_tutorials/README.md

 <home>$ roscore

 ```
-To run the publsiher node , on an another terminal with a string argument which is to be published.
-Please note here, that the program with exit with fatal warning if input string is not provided.
-Also, only one of the string will be passed to the talker node.
+To run the publsiher node, on an another terminal with a string argument which is to be published or else default prpgram message will be published.
+Only one of the string will be passed to the talker node.

 ```
 <home>$ rosrun beginner_tutorials talker "Hello World"